kacperstank/ct-amazon-scraper-rpa/README.md

 ---

-## Acknowledgments

-We extend our gratitude to **CT Engineering Group** for providing this learning opportunity.

----

 ## Authors

 - **Kacper Stankiewicz**
 - **Miguel Mora**

-Thank you to **CT Engineering Group** for the opportunity to develop and compare these technologies.
+We extend our gratitude to **CT Engineering Group** for providing this learning opportunity.